British Ambassador to Georgia

 Visit our travel advice for Georgia for information, news and updates, to ensure you stay safe, avoid problems, and make informed decisions when living or travelling abroad.

-Details of how to get a passport extension or emergency child travel document can be found here.
+Details of how to get an emergency travel document can be found in the Passports section of this website.
 If you want to make an appointment, contact our Consular section using details at the foot of this page.

 For information on how to apply for your first passport or renew an existing passport, please visit the overseas passport section of this website.